Can Massage Speed Up Muscle Recovery?

 Can self-massage (foam rolling) replace professional massage?

 Foam rolling and self-myofascial release produce similar reductions in DOMS perception compared to professional massage in most research studies.
-They are not identical techniques β€” professional massage targets deeper tissue layers and can address specific dysfunctions more precisely β€” but self-massage tools are a highly accessible and effective substitute for routine recovery use.
+They are not identical techniques β€” professional massage targets deeper tissue layers and can address specific dysfunctions more precisely β€” but.

 03